j-andrews7/j-andrews7.github.io/_pages/project-archive.md

  - [biopython](https://github.com/biopython/biopython) - A vast suite of Python tools for computational biology and bioinformatics.

  - [dittoSeq](https://github.com/dtm2451/dittoSeq) - An R package for color-blind friendly visualization of single-cell and bulk RNA-seq data.
-Drastically improves typical scRNA-seq visualizations and has some new ones of its own.
+Dramatically improves typical scRNA-seq visualizations and has some new ones of its own.

  - [ncaahoopR](https://github.com/lbenz730/ncaahoopR) - An R package for working with NCAA basketball play by play data.
-Scraps ESPN play by play data, box scores, and shot location data, providing a number of visualizations as well.
+Scrapes ESPN play by play data, box scores, and shot location data, providing a number of visualizations as well.

 ### Projects I maintain or created: